 Canada Mortgage and Housing Corporation provides mortgage insurance for multifamily rental properties with five or more units.
 This insurance protects the lender against default, enabling them to offer better rates and terms.

-CMHC insurance requires an upfront premium (typically 1.5-4.5% of the loan amount) but unlocks significant benefits.
+CMHC insurance requires an upfront premium (under the July 2025 risk-based pricing model, base premiums run roughly 2.5%-6.0%+ of the loan amount with a 0.25% surcharge per 5-year amortization extension above 25 years; MLI Select projects earn 10-30% point-based discounts) but unlocks significant benefits.
 For a deep dive into the programβs full advantages, read about CMHC MLI Select for multifamily investors.

 Conventional Financing